-It is observed that both in fishing and non-fishing castes, marriages take place with the persons of the same caste.
-Inter-caste marriages are not allowed by elders.
-The girl goes to her husband's house after her marriage.
+It is observed that both in fishing and non-fishing castes, marriages take place with the persons of the same caste. husband's house after her marriage.
 Staying at her parents' house is condemned by the society.

 Majority of fisherwomen are illiterate.
 Illiteracy keeps them out of extension activities.
 Though illiterate, they are quite shrewd in their day-to-day activities.
 They hold a fairly good status in family too.